 For three years, he meticulously hand-painted the 12.8 million characters of the Bitcoin foundation code, with thousands of digits emanating out from the void in the center of each piece and across its surface.
 The result is a 50-meter painting, the largest work of art in Bitcoin’s history.

-The idea of decentralisation is at the core of Bitcoin, as Gentilli explains.
+The idea of decentralisation is at the core of Bitcoin, as Alice explains.
 The idea that no single individual should hold an out-weighted amount of power or control over a given system and that power structures should move from centralised systems that require trust in the governing body to decentralised and therefore trustless systems of governance.

 Portraits of a Mind is a symbolic expression of this, as it consists of 40 separate pieces, each containing a different section of the code.
 Therefore each collector can only possess a fragment of the whole.
 Of the 40 paintings that form Portraits of a Mind, the first 20 works can now be found in 15 cities across four continents.
 The work is now fully decentralised.

-This spreading of the works worldwide has made Gentilli witness a unique but enriching cross-over; he has been discussing blockchain with art collectors and art with blockchain leaders.
+This spreading of the works worldwide has made Alice witness a unique but enriching cross-over; he has been discussing blockchain with art collectors and art with blockchain leaders.
 Works have gone to a wide mixture of collections, from well-known art collectors interested in technology impact on the cultural narrative of the 21st century to individuals in the blockchain space for whom this is their first foray into art.
 For those who are curious, the full map of the codebase locations can be found on Robert Alice’s website.

 Each work consists of two parts, the physical painting and digital NFT (Non-Fungible Token), which serves as the work’s authenticity structure and a core part of the artwork.
 And by doing so, Portraits of a Mind anchors in the physical world something intangible, while the NFT keeps it in the digital realm.
 The 21st painting, Block 21, was the first work from the series to be offered publicly on sale, and it made history by being the first NFT and blockchain-focused artwork to be sold by the prestigious auction house Christie’s New York, selling for over ten times it’s estimated price.
 I hope in a small way Portraits of a Mind has helped educate people about the depth to blockchain culture and history and those building the space, the idea that their culture can stand side by side with many masterpieces of the 20 and 21st century at Christie’s.